 - You will also be required to have had all the national vaccination programme immunisations, for example tetanus, polio, MMR/Rubella, BCG, Diphtheria and Varicella (Chicken Pox).

 As part of ensuring the fitness to practise of our students, all successful applicants to the course will be required to apply for an Enhanced Disclosure from the Disclosure and Barring Service (DBS), payable by the applicant.
-All universities who offer courses involving contact with children or vulnerable adults are required to carry out DBS checks of potential students.
-If you have a certificate that was issued by an organisation that is not the University of Warwick, then we will not be able to accept this disclosure certificate.
-DBS re-checks are carried out every two years, the cost is payable by the student, we recommend that students register with the DBS update service upon receipt of your DBS certificate.
+This is a UK legal requirement for those in roles which involve regulated activity and universities who offer courses involving contact with children or vulnerable adults are required to carry out DBS checks of potential students.

 Any information which comes as part of the disclosure will be treated in confidence and handled in a fair and transparent way.
 The disclosure of a previous conviction would not necessarily preclude an applicant from enrolling on the course.
 Further information is available on the DBS website.